 Q) How are lithium batteries affected by temperature?

 A) As with lead-acid batteries, the performance of LiFePO4 batteries is affected by the ambient temperature.
-As a rule, lithium batteries will charge at between 0°- +45° and discharge at between -20°C - +60°C. If the temperature of the battery reaches 0°C, care must be taken not to charge it from the engine, a solar panel, mains hook-up or any other charging source.
+As a rule, lithium batteries can charge between 0°- +45° and discharge between -20°C - +60°C. If the temperature of the battery reaches 0°C, care must be taken not to charge it from the engine, a solar panel, mains hook-up or any other charging source.
 We recommend the use of temperature sensors with solar regulators and 230V chargers.
 RoadPro has batteries with built-in heaters which enable them to be charged when the ambient temperature is as low as -20°C.

-Q) I’ve heard that that there are different kinds of LiFePO4 battery?
-What are they differences?
+Q) I’ve heard that there are different kinds of LiFePO4 battery?
+What are the differences?